 Known as Q'eswachaka (the first syllable is a lateral "click") or Keshwa Chaca, this is one of the only remaining example of the Incan handwoven bridges once common in the Incan road system.

-Over time, however, the bridges decayed, or were removed, leaving this single testament to Incan engineering.
+Over time, however, the bridges decayed, or were removed, leaving this last testament to Incan engineering.
 The bridges' sagging was address by destroying and rebuilding it in an annual ceremony -- originally considered a social obligation under Inca rule, and now preserved as a way of honoring their history by the nearby community of Quehue, Peru.
 This bridge has been christened with a traditional Incan ceremonial bridge blessing and is in extremely good condition.